Sushi Ramen Riku: Career

+YouTube content

 Riku's videos generally feature contrived practical stunts and experiments, often conceived supposedly to aid everyday convenience, such as building a rig to take off his pants using pressurized air or to break world records such as using a massive rubberband slingshot to catapult him while riding an office chair.
 Riku also films his occasional pranks on family members.